2013 - 2014 IAPP Brazil Participating Institutions

 About IAPP Brazil

-As the Brazilian economy continues to grow and Brazil expands its world reach through programs like Brazil Scientific Mobility, higher education linkages will become even more important in the relationship between the U.S. and Brazil.
-IAPP Brazil seeks to increase those institutional partnerships by assisting U.S. institutions to: navigate the Brazilian higher education system, think critically about a strategic partnership plan, and access the tools and resources necessary to make informed decisions.
+As the Brazilian economy continues to grow and Brazil expands its world reach through programs like the Brazil Scientific Mobility Program, higher education linkages will become even more important in the relationship between the U.S. and Brazil.
+IAPP Brazil seeks to increase those institutional partnerships by helping U.S. institutions: navigate the Brazilian higher education system, think critically about a strategic partnership plan, and access the tools and resources necessary to make informed decisions.

-Program Cost: Ranges from $12,500 - $15,000 (this includes all in-country costs for one representative from your institution to travel on the IAPP study tour, not including international airfare)
+Program Cost: IIENetwork Members $12,500 / Non-Members $14,000 (this includes all in-country costs for one representative from your institution to travel on the IAPP study tour, not including international airfare)

 - Strategic planning process, including guidelines for assessing on-campus international partnership capacity and developing practical strategic plans for partnership activities in Brazil.